MEARS bat grading and authentication criteria

 Use characteristics & player traits have been examined and optimal signs of player use and other combined known traits of the player are present.
 (Use grade +3)

-The bat’s overall appearance remains unchanged since last used by said player.
-Player traits that are unique and specific to the examined player are present.
-Examples include documented player uniform numbers found on the knob, vintage autographs, or pine tar or handle tape patterns specific to the examined player are evident and documented.
+The bats overall appearance remains unchanged since last used by said player.
+Player traits that are unique and specific to examined player are present.
+Examples include documented player uniform numbers found on knob, vintage autographs, or pine tar or handle tape patterns specific to the examined player is evident and documented.

 A8: Authenticated Bat with Heavy Use and Multiple Player Characteristics Present